 We are especially interested in hearing from people who bring diverse perspectives to their work in Continuing Education.
 Also, we are looking for submissions that provide engaging opportunities for learning and knowledge exchange.

 Please focus on the “how” not just “what” so that actual experiences and lessons learned can be shared.
 What take-away can you provide the audience (e.g., a model, a template, steps, principles, etc.)?

 The selection committee is particularly interested in submissions that reflect the diversity of the CAUCE membership.

 - Relevance to the conference theme and chosen stream;

 - Relevance and appeal to the intended conference audience and CAUCE constituents;

-- Clarity of the proposal (what will you be presenting and how);
+- Clarity and completeness of the proposal (what will you be presenting and how);

-- The degree to which presentation is based on responsive and innovative practices;
+- The degree to which the presentation is based on responsive and innovative practices;

-- Currency and uniqueness of the topic and information;
+- Newness and uniqueness of the topic and information;

-- The degree to which presentation is engaging and participatory.
+- The degree to which the presentation is engaging and participatory;